SAIGlobal/compliance360-activedirectory-sync/README.md

 * __name__
   * The name of the job.
 * __type__
   * The type of job to process.
-There is only one supported job "type" in this version of the service.
+There is only one supported job type in this version of the service.
 This value must be set to "ActiveDirectory" for the service to work correctly.
 * __domain__
   * The domain that contains the users you wish to synchronize with the Compliance 360 application specified in a dot-separated format like "mycompany.mydomain.com".
 * __ou (optional)__